|

 - 3. Hindle T. Comparison of carisoprodol, butabarbital, and

-placebo in the treatment of low back syndrome.
+placebo in low back syndrome.
 Calif Med.
 1972;117:7-11.

 - 4. Baratta RR.
 A double-blind comparative study of carisoprodol,